About the International PV Quality Assurance Task Force (PVQAT)

 - PV module suppliers: optimize module design to minimize cost and secure desired reliability for specific market/customer

-- PV module materials suppliers: reduce cost of materials by better communication with customers.
+- PV module materials suppliers: reduce cost of materials by better communication with customers about the durability of the materials.

 The IEC 61215, IEC 61646, and IEC 62108 qualification test standards set a minimum design criterion, but they do not attempt to give confidence for decades of use, and do not provide a mechanism to adjust requirements based on regional differences in stresses.
 A rating system that provides comparative information about the durability of PV modules to a variety of stresses will be a useful tool to PV customers and will provide a starting point for improving the accuracy of quantitative PV lifetime predictions.

 In general, quality assurance (QA) covers safety and environmental issues as well as product performance.
 These issues may interact with each other in many cases.
-However, the PV QA Task Force will focus primarily on performance aspects and look specifically at two key parts of QA: (1) the original design to ensure the desired reliability, and (2) the manufacturing process to ensure consistent quality.
+However, PVQAT will focus primarily on performance aspects and look specifically at two key parts of QA: (1) the original design to ensure the desired reliability, and (2) the manufacturing process to ensure consistent quality.
 Customer confidence in PV module QA will be improved by international standards that define the frequency of testing and oversee the QA programs in place at each factory.
 This type of QA standard may be implemented by IEC, IECEE, SEMI, or other standards organizations.

 We encourage participation by all types of stakeholders including PV customers, incentive programs, investors, insurance companies, PV manufacturers, PV test labs, and PV standards organizations.

 More information is available on each task group.